 Compiled in A Year with C.S.
 Lewis

-The Problem of Pain.
-Copyright © 1940, C. S. Lewis Pte.
-Ltd. Copyright restored © 1996 by C. S. Lewis Pte.
+The Weight of Glory: And Other Addresses.
+Copyright © 1949, C. S. Lewis Pte.
+Ltd. Copyright renewed © 1976, revised 1980 C. S. Lewis Pte.
 Ltd. All rights reserved.
 Used with permission of HarperCollins Publishers.
 A Year With C.S.
 Lewis: Daily Readings from His Classic Works.
 Copyright © 2003 by C. S. Lewis Pte.
 Ltd. All rights reserved.
 Used with permission of HarperCollins Publishers.

 See more here